 Why should she?
 For a kid that thrives on routine and structure there is none in high school.
-For a kid that needs an external brain she is left alone to fend for herself during breaks and lunches.
+For a kid that needs a support person to navigate she is left alone to fend for herself during breaks and lunches.
 For a kid that can’t learn the regular mainstream way there have been no creative and personalized approaches.
 There is no one at school to make going to school attractive.
 She is one of those 60%.
 She may have been the 40% if the system would have responded to her needs five years ago.

 Now before you may think she doesn’t have an IEP, she does.
 Before you think she doesn’t get the attention of the resource department she does.
-But she is burdened with an invisible disability, a charming but quirky personality, and a rigid school system.
+But she has an invisible disability, a charming but quirky personality, and a rigid school system.
 School is about IQ.
-She has low to average IQ so is not eligible for special support services – despite the brain damage that interferes with her ability to learn and retain info.
+She has low to average IQ so is not eligible for special support services – despite the FASD clearly provides extra challenges with learning and retaining information.

-I have finally changed the way the school system is seeing my child.
+I have started to change the way the school staff see and understand my child.
 We have a tutor – no more morning struggles and school anxiety.
 She will have one on one help for two subjects.
 And meetings will be held to see how we can finish the credits since it is unlikely she will return to school in the fall.
 She may – she may surprise us – but either way a plan will be in place to put into immediate action should she not want to return or changes her mind if she tries again and it doesn’t work.
 It only took me five years to get the school to listen and see.

 So does it really matter if it is per-sev-er-ance or per-se-ver-ance?
 Either way, there is an end result that matters for the person involved in the action.
 For me, it was getting the school to understand my daughter’s needs and create a plan that responded to her needs.
 For my daughter only she knows.
 It really shouldn’t matter to anyone else.